A NETWORK OF COMMUNITY COMPOSTING HUBS

 When completing the application form below, please give us as much information as you can about your organisation /school and the specific costs you’re likely to encounter.
 We want to make sure we can support your composting hub with adequate funding or with other free resources if your application is successful.

 Once your application is approved, you can go ahead and purchase your items.
-You will then need to complete our accountability report and send this to us, together with your receipts and photos of your hub.
+You will then need to reconcile your expenses and send them to us along with this report completed, together with your receipts and photos of your hub.
 We will reimburse the agreed amount of funding once we have received and approved your receipts.

 - Funding is available for hubs in the Auckland region